pushkin-consortium/pushkin/docs/source/quizzes/new_quiz.rst

 Make and setup the basics of a quiz by running the following commands::

+*Take Note: If you did not set a Pushkin alias, then you would use the following command, **./.pushkin/pushkin.sh**,  in place of pushkin, which calls the pushkin.sh script from its source in root.*

   pushkin make [quiz name]
   pushki prep
   pushkin build all